 Independent finance companies offer highly creative and flexible commercial lending options.
 These companies do not operate under the same rules and regulations as banks and financial institutions, so they can be more lenient in who they’ll do business with and the types of deal structures.

-Since independent finance companies work with all types of businesses across all industries, they lack specialization in any particular industry.
+Since independent finance companies work with all types of businesses across all sectors, they lack specialization in any particular industry.
 Only a financing partner with a specialty in the staffing industry understands the unique challenges of a staffing business.

 Also, independent finance companies borrow money from another source to lend to businesses, including staffing companies.
-These funds incur additional costs, so are more expensive for staffing companies than direct sources of funds.
+These funds incur additional costs, so they are more expensive for staffing companies than direct sources of funds.

-The Southern Bank proudly serves an impressive roster of growth-oriented staffing companies nationwide.
+As previously mentioned, altLINE offers payroll funding for staffing companies, and we serve an impressive roster of growth-oriented staffing companies nationwide.
 With each new staffing client who comes aboard, we seek to understand their motivation.
 The same top reasons frequently come up when a new staffing client answers the question “What circumstances led you to look to us for your financing needs?”